luisriego/Matisse.Api.Sf/GUIDELINES.md

 #### Core Concepts in This Project

 -   **Domain Events as the Source of Truth (Hybrid Approach):**
 -   Domain Events (e.g., `AccountWasCreated`, `AccountWasEnabled` in `src/Context/Account/Domain/Bus/`) are meticulously recorded.
 -   However, Aggregates like `Account.php` also maintain their current state directly in properties for command processing performance.
 State is hydrated by the ORM, not purely from events.
 This is a hybrid approach.
 Events serve audit, projection, and integration purposes.
 -   **Event Structure (`App\Shared\Domain\DomainEvent.php`):**
 -   Standard fields: `aggregateId`, `eventId`, `occurredOn`.
 -   Abstract methods: `eventName()`, `toPrimitives()`, `fromPrimitives()`.
 -   **Storing Events:**
 -   Conceptually appended to an Event Stream per aggregate.
 -   Actual storage might be a relational table or a dedicated Event Store.
 -   **Reconstructing Aggregate State (Current vs. Pure ES):**
 -   **Current:** `Account.php` does not reconstruct state from events on load; ORM hydrates properties.
 Methods directly modify properties and then record events.
 -   **Pure ES:** State would be reconstructed by replaying events using `apply()` methods in the aggregate.
 This is a potential future direction.
 -   **Recording Events:**
 -   Aggregates use `record(DomainEvent $event)` from `App\Shared\Domain\AggregateRoot.php`.
 -   Events are pulled via `pullDomainEvents()` and dispatched by infrastructure (e.g., Event Bus after transaction commit).
 -   **Projections (Read Models):**
 -   Events are fundamental for building/updating projections via Event Handlers ("Projectors").
 -   **Snapshots (Optional Optimization):**
 -   Not currently implemented but a standard ES optimization for long-lived aggregates.
 -   **Event Versioning and Schema Evolution:**
 -   Acknowledge as a challenge; strategies include upcasting or maintaining multiple versions.
 -   **Idempotency in Event Handlers/Projectors:**
 -   Crucial for "at-least-once" delivery; handlers should tolerate reprocessing events.
 -   **Relationship with CQRS:**
 -   ES fits naturally on the command side; events drive read model updates.

+### Event Management Strategy

+To ensure a consistent and decoupled architecture, the following rules for creating, dispatching, and handling domain events are mandatory.

+#### 1. Event Subscriber Pattern

+-   **Interface:** A service that listens to domain events must implement the `App\Shared\Domain\Event\EventSubscriber` interface.
+-   **Subscription Method:** The subscriber must declare which events it listens to via the static `subscribedTo(): array` method.
+This method should return an associative array where the key is the event class and the value is the name of the public method that will handle it.
+-   **Handler Method Naming:** The name of the method that handles an event must follow the convention `on{EventName}`.
+For example, the `AccountWasCreated` event should be handled by a method named `onAccountWasCreated`.
+-   **Deprecated `__invoke`:** The `__invoke` method within the `EventSubscriber` interface is considered deprecated and should not be used.
+The logic must be placed in the named handler method.
+Future refactoring will remove `__invoke` from the interface.

+#### 2. Command Handler Responsibility

+-   It is the strict responsibility of the `CommandHandler` to manage the lifecycle of domain events within a use case.
+-   The process is as follows:
+    1. Execute the business logic on the Aggregate Root.
+    2. After successful execution, pull the recorded domain events from the aggregate using the `pullDomainEvents()` method.
+    3. Pass the extracted events to the `EventBus` for publication.
+-   This ensures that events are only dispatched if the core operation completes without exceptions.

+#### 3. Synchronous by Default

+-   The default `EventBus` implementation (`InMemorySymfonyEventBus`) is **synchronous**.
+-   This means event subscribers are executed immediately and within the same process and transaction as the original `CommandHandler`.
+-   This pattern is suitable for operations that require immediate consistency within the same Bounded Context.
+-   For operations that can be eventually consistent or require communication between Bounded Contexts (e.g., sending an email, calling an external API), the **Symfony Messenger** component should be used with an asynchronous transport.
+The domain `EventBus` should not be used for asynchronous, cross-context communication.

 ## Exhaustive Testing Standards